nmrML/nmrCV/diff_nmrCV1.1-nmrCV_2025-03-20.md

 - [generically dependent continuant](http://purl.obolibrary.org/obo/BFO_0000031) [BFO CLIF specification label](http://purl.obolibrary.org/obo/BFO_0000180) "GenericallyDependentContinuant"

+- [generically dependent continuant](http://purl.obolibrary.org/obo/BFO_0000031) [comment](http://www.w3.org/2000/01/rdf-schema#comment) "A continuant that is dependent on one or other independent continuant bearers.
+For every instance of A requires some instance of (an independent continuant type) B but which instance of B serves can change from time to time."@en

 - [generically dependent continuant](http://purl.obolibrary.org/obo/BFO_0000031) [has associated axiom(fol)](http://purl.obolibrary.org/obo/IAO_0000602) "(iff (GenericallyDependentContinuant a) (and (Continuant a) (exists (b t) (genericallyDependsOnAt a b t)))) // axiom label in BFO2 CLIF: [074-001] "
   - [has axiom label](http://purl.obolibrary.org/obo/IAO_0010000) [074-001](http://purl.obolibrary.org/obo/bfo/axiom/074-001)